Planning Applications in Effingham

 Planning considerations do not include covenants and other private property matters; the effect on property values; loss of a view; matters covered by other legislation; or the character or motives of the applicant.'

-There is more information about GBC’s particular planning policies and procedures at this site.
+Relevant planning policy includes the National Planning Policy Framework, the Guildford Local Plan, and the Effingham Neighbourhood Plan.
+There is more information about GBC’s planning policies and procedures at this site.

 Mole Valley and Elmbridge Planning Authorities accept the same sorts of comments on applications.
 Just like Guildford, these authorities have particular planning policies for their areas which may be of relevance, and which you can check at their websites.